oharaandrew314/serverless-config/README.rst

 A simple configuration client for AWS serverless Python systems.

-There is also a There is also a `jvm version <https://github.com/oharaandrew314/aws-lambda-config-jvm>`_.
+There is also a `jvm version <https://github.com/oharaandrew314/aws-lambda-config-jvm>`_.

 Installation
 ------------